NET-BYU/networking-course/_labs/mqtt-client.md

 ## Requirements

-- You must use Python 3.8+.
+- You must use the same version of Python the Embedded Lab computers are using.

 - The only third-party Python library you are allowed to use in this lab is the [Paho MQTT Client library](https://www.eclipse.org/paho/index.php?page=clients/python/docs/index.php).
 All other third-party libraries are off limits.